angermanmichael/etcd-notes/rafthttp.md

 where the method *rafthttp.NewTransporter* kicks everything off.

-see the GoDoc on package rafthttp [here](http://godoc.org/github.com/coreos/etcd/rafthttp)
+for further details go [here](http://godoc.org/github.com/coreos/etcd/rafthttp) to see the GoDoc on package rafthttp